Overcome your fear of flying

 - Read about the plane and why it makes the noises

-- Always keep yourself busy
+- Always keep yourself busy while on board

 British Airways and other airlines offer courses to help overcome your fear.
 See here